What To Do In Japan

 4. Learn a Few Handy Phrases

-Even simple words like 'Arigatō' (thank you) or 'Sumimasen' (excuse me) go a long way in showing respect and getting help.
+Even 'Arigatō' (thank you) or 'Sumimasen' (excuse me) goes a long way.

 💳